 - Premium VMC hooks.

 - Tank tested and hand-tuned.

 - Many anglers have reported hairline fractures or crackling on the lure’s lip, with some reporting complete breakage.
-It is a somewhat fragile lure to begin with, but avoid casting onto hard objects like docks and rock and you should not have any problems.
+To begin with, it is a somewhat fragile lure, but avoid casting it onto hard objects like docks and rock; you should not have any problems.

-- Anglers have also complained about hooks bending too easily, though others say the right rod and line setup will prevent it.
+- Anglers have also complained that hooks bend too easily, though others say the right rod and line setup prevent it.